cdapio/cdap/docs/loom-docs/source/faq/index.rst

 #. :doc:`Is Loom designed only for provisioning compute and storage?<general>`
 #. :doc:`Where all is Loom installed?<general>`
 #. :doc:`What is the recommended setup for Loom in terms of hardware and configuration?<general>`
-#. :doc:`What happens to existing clusters when the template used to create them changes?<general>`

 Loom Server
 ===========